hartwigmedical/hmftools/serve/README.md

     - Mutations that remove the stop codon.
 These are simply not interpreted yet by the SERVE main algorithm.
     - Synonymous mutations in coding regions are assumed to be benign by SERVE and ignored.
     - Fusions that are not considered pathogenic by Hartwig are removed for lack of evidence of pathogenicity (regardless of their level of evidence).
     - Events that contradict Hartwig driver catalog.
-An example is "CCND3 loss" which is assumed to be benign.
+One example is "CCND3 loss" which is assumed to be benign.
  1. Curation of specific mutations:
     - SNVs/INDELs that are not aligned correctly according to HGVS standards are corrected to be HGVS-compliant.
     - SNVs/INDELs that have correct notation but simply don't exist on the transcript specified by VICC are removed.
     - Fusion pairs for which the genes are in the wrong order are flipped around.
     - Genes which are synonyms of genes used in the Hartwig exome definition are renamed.
  1. Correction of cancer types and DOID annotation:
-    - Evidence for which DOID is missing is added manually.
+    - Evidence for which DOID is missing have a DOID manually assigned.
-    - Evidence on multiple cancer types generally get a wrong DOID assigned by VICC and these are rectified.
+    - Evidence on multiple cancer types generally get a wrong DOID assigned by VICC and are rectified.
  1. Correction of drugs for which A or B level evidence exists:
     - A whole range of drugs have wrong or inconsistent names in VICC and are rectified by SERVE.
     - VICC does not explicitly model the difference between "multiple different drugs" and a "combination treatment of multiple drugs".